inarizushi/fungus-site/docs/commands/sprite_commands.md

 Property | Type | Description
  --- | --- | ---
-Sprite Renderer | UnityEngine.SpriteRenderer | Sprite object to be faded Duration | System.Single | Length of time to perform the fade Target Color | UnityEngine.Color | Target color to fade to.
+Sprite Renderer | UnityEngine.SpriteRenderer | Sprite object to be faded _duration | Fungus.FloatData | Length of time to perform the fade
+_target Color | Fungus.ColorData | Target color to fade to.
 To only fade transparency level, set the color to white and set the alpha to required transparency.
 Wait Until Finished | System.Boolean | Wait until the fade has finished before executing the next command

 ## Set Clickable 2D